 Estimating with Several Cellos

-Finally, if you have access to several cellos sizes but you have no way to measure your arm length, you can still pick out your ideal size.
-Here’s how to do it:
+Finally, if you have several cello sizes but can’t measure your arm length, you can still find your ideal size.
+Here’s how:

 - Sit on a straight-back chair with your feet on the floor and your knees at a 90-degree angle.